 By Patrick Myles - Businesses across Europe face a new and challenging situation not seen for generations.
-A mass lockdown of society due to the Corona virus pandemic, with thousands of businesses having been forced to send employees home.
+A mass lockdown of society due to the Coronavirus pandemic, with thousands of businesses having been forced to send employees home.
 The societal impact is broad and deep.
 That said, for ccTLD registries, beyond changes to how staff work, other business effects so far seem minimal.
 One aspect of registry business may however be changing – the volume of registrations themselves.
 Figures from CENTR show a spike in new registrations in the month of April 2020.

 Based on a sample of 25 ccTLDs, the number of new domains registered in April 2020 is up 20% from the same time a year earlier.
 The increase has even pushed up median domain growth rates of the CENTR30 (30 largest CENTR member ccTLDs) – something seldom seen over the past decade.

-A more plausible theory to the boost in new domains links to the changing business and employment landscape.
-As lockdown has considerably reduced in-person customers to high street shops and cast millions of workers into precarious employment status, businesses and individuals have had to adapt.
-In order to cushion the impacts from falling revenues, traditional high street “bricks and mortar” businesses have had to explore new and alternative ways of doing business.
+A more plausible theory for the boost in new domains links to the changing business and employment landscape.
+As the lockdown has considerably reduced in-person customers to high street shops and cast millions of workers into a precarious employment status, businesses and individuals have had to adapt.
+In order to cushion the impacts of falling revenues, traditional high street “bricks and mortar” businesses have had to explore new and alternative ways of doing business.
 If a business did not have an online presence before, the pandemic has given a compelling reason to do so now.
 From fitness studios conducting classes online, theatres live-streaming shows and countless others rapidly upgrading their sites to include payment gateways for orders, an online presence is more important than ever.